trixi-framework/HOHQMesh.jl/docs/src/tutorials/straight_outer_boundary.md

 "ISM-V2"
 ```

-We change these quantities in the `box_project` dictionary with the corresponding
+We change these quantities in the `box_project` with the corresponding
 setter functions.
 For this we will set the polynomial order to be $4$ and the mesh file format
 to be `ABAQUS`.
 See the
 [P4est-based mesh](https://trixi-framework.github.io/Trixi.jl/stable/meshes/p4est_mesh/)